Ohio Cup: Interleague Series (1997–present)

 The former logo for the Ohio Cup.

 In 1997 the Ohio Cup match series was discontinued with the introduction of interleague play and games between the Indians and the Reds continued as the "Battle of Ohio" series.
 The Indians and Reds first met on June 16, 1997 at Jacobs Field, in front of a sellout crowd of 42,961.
 Cleveland starting pitcher Orel Hershiser struck out lead off hitter Deion Sanders.
 Indians' designated hitter Kevin Seitzer recorded the first ever hit in a Battle for Ohio game when he doubled in the bottom of the first inning.
-Pokey Reese recorded the series first ever run, scoring in the bottom of the second inning for the Reds.
-Manny Ramírez hit the first Buckeye Series home run in the bottom of the ninth, but it was not enough to prevent the Reds winning the inaugural game 4–1.
+Pokey Reese recorded the series’ first run, scoring in the top of the second inning for the Reds.
+Manny Ramírez hit the first Buckeye Series home run in the bottom of the ninth, but it was not enough to prevent the Reds winning the first game 4–1.

-Except in 2002, the Indians and Reds have played each other every year since interleague play has been established.
-They have played each other 6 times every year from 1999 to 2012 except 2002 and 2003, with each team hosting a three-game series.
+With the exception of 2002, the two teams have played each other every year since interleague play has been established.
+They have played each other six times every year from 1999 to 2012 except 2002 and 2003, with each team hosting a three-game series.
 The Reds and Indians did not play each other in 2002 and played one three-game series in 2003.
-In 2004, the Indians-Reds rivalry resumed, playing six games per year.

 Ohio Cup revived

 The Ohio Cup was reintroduced in 2008 with a new trophy.
 The trophy was 3 feet high, with a 12-inch stainless cup in the middle.
 It is awarded to the team that wins the season series in a given year.
 When the teams split the season series, the team that currently holds the trophy retains it.
-Through the 2024 season, the Indians/Guardians have won the trophy seven times, the Reds four times, with six ties.
+Through the 2026 season, the Indians/Guardians have won the trophy eight times, the Reds five times, with six ties.